-servicesaustralia.gov.au/carerallowance or call us on the Disability, sickness and carers line (page 57).
+servicesaustralia.gov.au/carerallowance or call us on the Disability, sickness and carers line (page 58).

-- Claimant must be providing daily care and attention for: - a person aged 16 or over with a disability that causes a substantial functional impairment, or - a dependent child aged under 16 with a disability that either appears on a list of disabilities/conditions that result in automatic qualification, or causes the child to function below the standard for his or her age level. - The child and the carer must live together in the same private residence or, if the child is hospitalised at the time of the claim, there must be an intention for the child to return home to live with the carer. - People receiving Carer Payment (page 19) for a child are automatically entitled to Carer Allowance. - People receiving Carer Allowance for a child gualify for a Health Care Card (page 45).
+- · Claimant must be providing daily care and attention for: - a person aged 16 or over with a disability that causes a substantial functional impairment, or - a dependent child aged under 16 with a disability that either appears on a list of disabilities/conditions that result in automatic qualification, or causes the child to function below the standard for his or her age level. - The child and the carer must live together in the same private residence or, if the child is hospitalised at the time of the claim, there must be an intention for the child to return home to live with the carer. - People receiving Carer Payment (page 19) for a child are automatically entitled to Carer Allowance. - People receiving Carer Allowance for a child qualify for a Health Care Card (page 45).
 Some carers who don't receive Carer Allowance may qualify for a Health Care Card if their child requires 14 hours or more of additional care and attention than a child of the same age without a disability.

-- · Claimant and care receiver must be Australian residents (page 56). - Available to new Australian residents after 52 weeks in Australia as an Australian resident (some exemptions may apply). - May be paid for up to 6 weeks of a temporary absence from Australia.
+- Claimant and care receiver must be Australian residents (page 56). - A newly arrived resident's waiting period (page 55) of 52 weeks applies to claimants.
+Some exemptions may apply. - May be paid for up to 6 weeks of a temporary absence from Australia.

-Status Per fortnight

-Each eligible person receiving care \$153.50

-Paid for each eligible child receiving care, and up to

-- 2 eligible adults receiving care. - · Carer Supplement and Child Disability Assistance Payment (page 21) may also be paid.
+- Paid for each eligible child receiving care, and up to 2 eligible adults receiving care. - Carer Supplement and Child Disability Assistance Payment (page 21) may also be paid.

-The combined annual adjusted taxable income (page 55) of the carer and their partner (if applicable) must be less than \$250,000.
+• The combined annual adjusted taxable income (page 55) of the carer and their partner (if applicable) must be less than \$250,000.
 This also applies for holders of the Carer Allowance (child) Health Care Card.